ivanoats/blog.ivanstorck.com/pages/articles/2014-06-03-example-blog-layout-and-tutorial/index.md

 date: 2016-09-12
 layout: post
 tags: javascript, nodejs, yeoman, browserify
+description: "*Starting a blog to share your new coding knowledge with the world?
+Use this tutorial to get started.*"
 ---
 *Starting a blog to share your new coding knowledge with the world?
 Use this tutorial to get started.*